SE7EN-Lab/kubernetes-handson/Installation_Bootstrapping/k8s-virtualbox/README.md

             - Sign CSR for kube-apiserver using CA's identity(ca.crt & ca.key) that auto generates kube-apiserver.crt

         - ETCD Server
-            - etcd-server certificate generattion requires address of all servers part of the ETCD cluster.
+            - etcd-server certificate generation requires address of all servers part of the ETCD cluster.
             - Since openssl command can't take alternate names as cmdline parameters. conf file (openssl-etcd.cnf) is created & supplied as openssl cmdline parameters.
             - Generate private key for etcd-server (etcd-server.key)
             - Generate CSR for etcd-server using its private key